m0nclous/click-claim-bot/README.md

 6. Enter your cloud password from Telegram
    **Important!
 Once entered, the password will be immediately removed from the chat!**
    Passwords are not saved on the server!
+7. Congratulations!
-7. Ready!
-After successfully linking your account, the bot will be able to automate your farming in Telegram mini applications
+   After successfully linking your account, the bot will be able to automate your farming in Telegram Mini Apps

 ## ⚡️ Quick start (self-hosted)

 ### Telegram App
-To receive session games and request requests, you must register the Telegram application.
+To receive session games and make requests, you must register the Telegram application.
 1. Go to your personal Telegram account [my.telegram.org](https://my.telegram.org)
 2. Login by phone number
 3. Go to section [API development tools](https://my.telegram.org/apps)